tiffany-t-s/a1-tiffanysemexant-a25/README.md

 3. `index.html` properly rendered
 4. `index.html` page properly edited
 5. All changes pushed to GitHub
-6. Project deployed to Glitch (or other hosting option)
+6. Project deployed to OnRender (or other hosting option)
 7. Pull Request submitted to original repo

 *Technical Achievements*